Title: Army Corporal, Civil War; leather worker

 Death Date: April 14, 1913

-Thomas J Crozier was born June 1, 1833 of Irish immigrant parents and grew up in Philadelphia.
+Thomas was born June 1, 1833 of Irish immigrant parents and grew up in Philadelphia.
 In the 1860 census he was a farm laborer.
-He enlisted in the US Army on Dec 28, 1861.
-He was promoted to Corporal, Company H, 91st Regiment of the Pennsylvania Infantry on May 20, 1862.
-While serving with this Regiment, under the command of Brig.
-Gen Erastus B Tyler, commander of the First Brigade, on May 3, 1863, Corp.
-Crozier was seriously wounded during the Battle of Chancellorsville.
-He spent the next nine months in the hospital recovering from his injury.
+He enlisted in the US Army on Dec 28, 1861 and was promoted to Corporal, Company H, 91st Pennsylvania Infantry on May 20, 1862.
+A year later Thomas was seriously wounded in his left arm during the Battle of Chancellorsville and spent the next nine months in the hospital.
 He was discharged from the Army on May 23, 1865, which means he probably served the rest of his time in the Veteran Reserve Corps, a unit that allowed disabled soldiers to continue working in a non-combat capacity.

 He and his wife Maria lived in Philadelphia for the rest of their lives.
-He died on Apr 14, 1913.
-He and his wife, and 9 of their children are buried at Mount Moriah Cemetery.
-Most of them are buried in Section 1, Lot 79.
+She died 13 years after he did and most from this large family were buried in Section 1, Lot 97.

 Support the Friends of Mount Moriah

 Help us in our mission to restore and maintain the beautiful Mount Moriah Cemetery by donating to our cause or volunteering at one of our clean-up events.